Skip to main content

 • The game effectively teaches Katakana through engaging gameplay, making memorization enjoyable.

-• Improvements over the previous game include better graphics, a more streamlined combat system, and the ability to see enemies on the map, reducing random encounters.
+• Improvements over the previous game include better graphics, a more streamlined combat system, and the ability to see enemies on the map.

-• The inclusion of voice acting and character interactions adds depth to the story and enhances the overall experience.
+• The inclusion of voice acting and character interactions adds depth and personality to the game.

-• The voice acting can be cringy and inconsistent, detracting from the immersion of the game.
+• The voice acting can be cringy and does not always match the text, which can be distracting.

 • “The storyline of the game is an epic tale, resonating with the adventures and legends of Howlstrom.”